Bloggers for Birth Kits is an initiative of the Love A Mama Collective

 5. Three pieces of string (2 for tying the cord, 1 for “just in case”).
 String should be about 30 centimeters or 10 inches long.

 6. One plastic sheet (for a clean birthing surface).
 Sheet should be approximately 1×1 meter or 1×1 yard and can be purchased at your hardware or paint store.

 7. One sandwich-size ziplock bag (to pack the contents).

 Can I still send clean birth kits?

 Yes!
 We can receive clean birth kits year-round at various locations/non-profits that serve in the area of women’s health.
-As of April 2015, I am filtering birth kits to a location in central India (via a distributing organization based in Australia).
-Please email me for up-to-date specifics.
+As of April 2017, I am filtering birth kits to a location in Uganda.
+Please email me for up-to-date specifics as this is subject to change at any given time depending on current needs.
 You will also need to download, print, and complete this form to mail along with your package.